 Note: You can also add a number to the end of these factor names if you have more than one device registered.
 For example, PUSH2 will send a login request to your second phone, PHONE3 will call your third phone, and so forth.

 - Your connection will be established.
 The Pulse Secure tray icon will display with a green arrow pointing up when you have made a successful connection.

 - Tip: You can quickly open future Pulse Secure connections by clicking the Pulse icon in your system tray, selecting your Profile, and clicking Connect.

 - When you have completed your Network Connect session, click the Disconnect button in the main Connections window.

-The Technology Help Desk at 412 624-HELP is available 24 hours a day, seven days a week to answer your technology-related questions.
+The 24/7 IT Help Desk at 412-624-HELP (4357) is available 24 hours a day, seven days a week to answer your technology-related questions.
 Questions can also be submitted online.